Mattia Compagnon: Juventus Next Gen

 On 2 February 2021, Compagnon joined Serie C club Juventus U23 – the reserve team of Juventus – on loan with an option to buy.
 He made his debut on 7 February, scoring a goal as a substitute against Livorno in a 6–0 win.

 On 24 July 2021, he joined Juventus permanently.
 On 15 September, Compagnon failed a penalty in a 3–2 Coppa Italia Serie C win against Feralpisalò in injury time; in that game he had also scored a goal in the 67th minute.
 On 13 February 2022, Compagnon scored a brace in two minutes in the match won 3–0 against Mantova.
 On 4 May, Compagnon scored the 57th-minute winning goal in Juventus U23's 1–0 win to Pro Vercelli during the second round of the promotion play-offs, allowing his side to access the further round.

 On 9 August, he renewed with Juventus until 2026.
 In September, Compagnon was given the number 10 jersey for Juventus Next Gen (whose name had been changed from Juventus U23).
 He missed the start of the new season due to a low-grade excision of the adductor region of the right thigh.
-On 28 October, Compagnon received his first call up by first-team coach Massimiliano Allegri for Lecce–Juventus, played the following day.
+On 28 October, Compagnon received his first call up by first-team coach Massimiliano Allegri for Lecce–Juventus, played the following day; he received two more calls-up throughout the season.

+Throughout his spell at Juventus Next Gen, he scored 17 goals in 76 appearances, which made him the team's top goalscorer of all time as of 2023.

+Loan to Feralpisalò

+On 15 July 2023, Compagnon joined newly-promoted Serie B club Feralpisalò on a season-long loan.
+Throughout the 2023–24 league season, he scored five goals in 29 appearances for the club, which eventually got relegated back to the third tier.

+Loan to Catanzaro

+On 15 July 2024, Compagnon joined Catanzaro on loan with an option to buy and a conditional obligation to buy.
+He signed a five-year contract with the club that would be valid if the option was exercised or the conditions for the obligation were triggered.

+Loan to Venezia

+On 12 July 2025, Compagnon was loaned by Venezia, with a conditional obligation to buy.